genGit963/RV_JS/6. Ecosystem JS/3. Testing/2_test_driven_development.md

 ### What is Test-Driven Development?

-Test-Driven Development (TDD) is a software development approach that involves writing tests before writing the actual code.
+Test-Driven Development (TDD) is a <i>**software development approach that involves writing tests before writing the actual code**</i>.
 The TDD process follows a repetitive cycle of:

 1. Writing a failing test (Red)
 2. Writing the minimal amount of code to pass the test (Green)